metal3d/heartbeatd/README.md

 The given example removes the key - that way, "`confd`" is alerted that a key is dropped and can execute is own templates.

+# Where to place config.yml ?

+Heartbeatd checks that files in that order:

+- `./config.yml`
+- `$HOME/.config/heartbeatd/config.yml`
+- `/etc/heartbeatd/config.yml`

+Heartbeatd will stop if none of these file is found.

 # Commands